drawcodeboy/Normalizing-Flow/README.md

 </table>

 # Limitation & Report
 * The performance difference from the original paper is shown in the Results section.
 In my implementation, the performance gain from adding Flow is smaller than what the original paper reports.
-To understand this discrepancy, I reviewed the paper again and identified one key difference: in the original implementation, the parameters of each Flow are generated from the output of the Inference Network.
+To understand this discrepancy, I reviewed the paper again and identified one key difference: in the original implementation, the parameters of each Flow are generated from the output of the Inference Network <i>(in Sec 4.2.)</i>.
 Aside from this point, I am confident that the rest of my implementation follows the paper faithfully.
 * This means the original paper uses flow-specific parameters conditioned on the encoder output, whereas my implementation uses separate learnable parameters for each Flow.
-While examining this detail, I made an interesting finding: for Planar Flow, the choice of weight initialization has a critical impact when tanh is used as the nonlinearity.
-The reasons are as follows.
+While examining this detail, I made an interesting finding: <b> for Planar Flow, the choice of weight initialization has a critical impact when tanh is used as the nonlinearity. </b> The reasons are as follows.

     - The term $\mathbf{w}^\top\mathbf{z}$ always passes through the nonlinearity $h(\cdot)$ and its derivative $h'(\cdot)$ for both forward computation and the log-det Jacobian.
 With $h(\cdot)=\text{tanh}$, the useful gradient region is limited.